CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

  [Create React App](https://github.com/facebook/create-react-app).
 ```

-Commit these README changes to git.
+Commit these README changes to git and push them up to GitHub.

-With this, we can drag our next task to "Done" in Trello: "Fill In Readme".
+With this, we can drag "Fill In Readme" to "Done" in Trello.

 ## What's Next
 Now all our setup is done and we are ready to work on our first feature!
 In the next chapter we'll see how to build a feature using the outside-in TDD loop.